Homepage

 The U.S. sent two planes to Cuba with humanitarian aid this week

-Damage to 85 homes and 19 state centers following a severe storm in Bayamo
+Damage to 85 homes and 19 state facilities following a severe storm in Bayamo

-Severe local storm hits Granma with hail, fallen trees, and power outages
+A strong severe local storm hits Granma with hail, fallen trees, and electrical damages

-Cuban regime rewards project in Granma to train "guardians of socialist democracy" from childhood
+Cuban regime awards project in Granma to train "guardians of socialist democracy" from childhood

-Granma Electric Company establishes a charging point for cell phones in response to the energy crisis
+Granma Electric Company sets up a charging station for cellphones amid the energy crisis

-Regime defends collaboration with the Church following U.S. offer of aid: “Our work has been rich and productive.”
+The regime defends collaboration with the Church following the offer of assistance from the U.S.: "Our work has been rich and productive."

-Solar energy continues to fail to resolve blackouts in Cuba due to a lack of batteries
+Solar energy continues to be unable to resolve blackouts in Cuba due to a lack of batteries

-Cáritas provides an update on the distribution of aid sent by the U.S. to the victims of Hurricane Melissa
+Cáritas updates on the distribution of aid sent by the U.S. to victims of Hurricane Melissa

-Abandoned and in ruins: this is how the Lidia Doce Old Age Home in Bayamo looks
+Abandoned and in ruins: this is how the Lidia Doce Nursing Home in Bayamo looks

-New revolutionary task for the diaspora: prepare the family emergency bag for war
+New revolutionary task for the diaspora: prepare the family emergency bag for the war

-"I only travel around Cuba because I have dollars," admits a U.S. academic who defends the Havana regime
+"I only travel around Cuba because I have dollars," admits an American academic who defends the Havana regime

-They have restored traffic on the bridge over the El Salado River in Granma
+They have restored access across the bridge over the El Salado River in Granma

-PCC Secretary in Granma seeks the assistance of a spiritist cordon to ward off threats from the U.S.
+The PCC Secretary in Granma seeks the help of a spiritualist cord to ward off threats from the U.S.

 Cuban Gretel Moreno Borrero triumphs in the women's volleyball league in France